mchav/mchav.github.io/_posts/2017-11-09-my-dream-for-the-future-of-frege.md

 over my shoulder to check what I'm doing, the conversation tends to begin with the person inquiring what language I'm coding in.
 The follow up question is inevitably what the language is used for.
 I struggle to answer this question every time.
 I could say it is a general purpose language that can be used for anything but that shies away from the question.
-If asked what any other language is use for I'd give somewhat definite answers.
-For Python I'd say it is big in the data science world and in academia because it's good for quick prototyping.
-For C++ I'd say that it's a good compromise between low-level programming and expressivity (comparing to C) that is.
+If asked what any other language is used for I'd likely give more definite answers.
+For Python I'd say it is big in the data science world and in academia because it's good for quick prototyping and has a large package ecosystem for both uses.
+For C++ I'd say that it's a good compromise between low-level programming and expressivity (compared to C that is).
 For Java I'd say it's used for a lot of commercial software and also for Android.
 There are similarly simple answers for languages like Kotlin, Julia and R. But for Frege/Haskell, I can never give as confident an answer.
 Part of it is because the language communities themselves recognise that there is no killer application or use-case one can point to that REQUIRES the use of Haskell/Frege over any other language.
 As such the package ecosystem hasn't evolved in a particular direction.

 This post motivates what I think is a good use case for functional languages in the near to distant future.

 Let me start with what inspired this.

-I was writing a MapReduce job at work in C++.
+I was writing a MapReduce job at work in Java.
 The code was verbose and took quite a long time to set up.
-I won't go into A detailed explanation of the [API](https://research.google.com/pubs/pub35650.html) I was working but roughly, writing a mapreduce to do a simple data dump similar to that of the example of the paper linked above.
+I won't go into a detailed explanation of the [API](https://research.google.com/pubs/pub35650.html) I was working but roughly, writing a mapreduce to do a simple data dump similar to that of the example of the paper linked above.
 Observe the following piece of code (from the example in the paper):